 Instructions

-- Line a large platter with paper towels or brown paper bags.
+- Line a large baking sheet with paper towels or brown paper bags and place a rack in the pan.
+Set the oven to warm (about 170°F.)

-- Season both sides of chicken with 1 teaspoon each of salt and pepper.
-Add remaining salt and pepper to the flour in a large bowl and dredge the chicken pieces through the flour, then set chicken aside.
+- Add salt and pepper to the flour in a large bowl, stir, then dredge the chicken pieces through the flour, shake off excess flour, and set chicken aside.

-- Heat the shortening or oil in a large, deep skillet on medium-high until it sizzles when a drop of water is added.
-This would be about 375.
+- Heat shortening or oil in a large, deep skillet on medium-high until it sizzles when a drop of water is added.
+This would be 360-365°F.

-- Just before adding chicken, dredge each piece through the flour again, shaking slightly to remove excess, then place each piece one at a time in the hot oil.
+- Just before adding chicken, dredge each piece through the flour again, shaking slightly to remove excess, then place each piece one at a time skin side down in the hot oil.
 Do not overcrowd the skillet.

-- Cook, turning about every three minutes until chicken is brown on all sides.
-This will probably take about ten minutes.
+- Cover the skillet and cook, turning about every three minutes (if chicken releases easily) until chicken is lightly brown on all sides.

-- Then cover the skillet, leaving one side open slightly to vent, and turn heat down to medium.
-Cook another 8-10 minutes, turning occasionally, until chicken is deep, golden brown.
+- Then cover the skillet, leaving one side open slightly to vent, and turn heat down to medium, keeping the temperature around 350 degrees F. Cook, turning occasionally, until chicken is deep, golden brown and the internal temperature is 165°F. Dark meat may take a little longer.
+(The chicken will probably take 15-20 minutes to cook fully.)

-- Place chicken pieces on the lined platter and cover with aluminum foil until ready to eat.
+- Place chicken pieces on the rack in the baking pan and keep in warm oven until ready to serve.

 Nutrition